 Centenary offers Holy Communion during both morning worship services on the first Sunday of each month.
 It makes no difference if you have a church affiliation or not.
 It does not matter if you are a member of Centenary or our guest.
 All who are present are invited to the Lord’s Table with no one being turned away.
 We also bring the communion elements to be served in the front pews for those who prefer.
 White grape juice can be provided for anyone with allergy concerns.

-Centenary provides Sunday school classes for every age each Sunday morning from 9:30 until 10:30—between our two worship services.
+Centenary provides Sunday school classes for every age each Sunday morning at 10:00 a.m.
 This includes classes for adults as we are never too old to learn–nor too young!

 - Accessibility/Mobility — Centenary’s sanctuary is on the ground level with no steps.
 Additionally, there are fully-accessible restrooms outside the sanctuary.
 We also have a fully accessible elevator that can take you into our education wing and office area.